rifatara04/HomeHero-client/README.md

-# HomeHero – Local Household Service Finder
+# HomeHero – Your Trusted Local Service Finder
 HomeHero is a modern web platform designed to connect users with reliable local service professionals — including electricians, plumbers, and cleaners.
 It allows users to explore various services, book appointments easily, and share reviews, while service providers can manage their profiles and service listings efficiently.

 ## 🌐 Live Demo